Why use a member of The Gardeners Guild?

 9. We also arrange member surveys and manage an online forum where members can share best practice and plant care tips.

 *Membership is for qualified individuals who manage their own business.
 Most of our members are sole traders.
-Some may have a small team or manage a local franchise.
-Only the named member has had their qualifications checked.
+Only the named member has had their horticultural qualifications checked.
+Some members may not hold licenses for pesticide or chainsaw use but may have employees who do and have submitted evidence for their employees licenses but the employee is not a member.
 The member should tell you if they plan to send you an employee or associate.

 How to find them